Federation of Canadian Municipalities (FCM) - Green Municipal Fund (GMF)

 - Suncor Energy Products Partnership

 The CFA works with provincial and municipal governments and advocates for technically defensible, science-based and cost-effective approaches to remediate contaminated sites and return these sites to productive use.
 CFA encourages partnerships between member companies and municipalities on solutions to address former fuel sites.

 The GMF provides a wide variety of knowledge resources to advance brownfield redevelopment.

-- Leadership in Brownfield Renewal Program to connect municipal practitioners and help them develop knowledge and skills to better facilitate brownfield redevelopment.
+- Leadership in Brownfield Redevelopment Network to connect municipal practitioners and help them develop knowledge and skills to better facilitate brownfield redevelopment.
 The network includes a number of Alberta municipalities and is accepting more members.
-A series of resources (e.g. guidebooks) is being developed to support LiBRe members through each step of the program.
+A series of guidebooks and resources are available to support LiBRe members through each step of the program.

 - Case Studies on how municipalities across Canada developed and implemented their brownfield initiatives.

 - Brownfield Roadmaps to help municipalities and their private-sector partners better understand how to redevelop brownfields in their communities.

 - Webinars to provide an interactive web-forum on a range of brownfield topics.

 - Sustainable Communities Awards to celebrate best practices in municipal sustainability, including brownfield redevelopment.